Amrit1604/KeyVora/docs/API.md

 All API responses should include appropriate HTTP status codes and error messages to help clients handle errors gracefully.

 ## Conclusion
-This API documentation provides a comprehensive guide for developers to integrate with CodedPad Pro.
+This API documentation provides a comprehensive guide for developers to integrate with KeyVora.
 For further assistance, please refer to the project's README or contact the development team.